The Lancet October 12, 2019

 Setting

-Population Patients aged at least 18 years with atrial fibrillation requiring oral anticoagulation who underwent successful percutaneous coronary intervention (PCI) for stable coronary artery disease or acute coronary syndrome.
+Population Patients with atrial fibrillation taking oral anticoagulation who underwent successful percutaneous coronary intervention (PCI) for stable coronary artery disease or acute coronary syndrome.

-Comparator Vitamin K antagonist (VKA) plus a P2Y12 inhibitor and aspirin (100 mg once daily) for 1 to 12 months.
+Comparator Vitamin K antagonist (VKA) targeted to an INR of 2.0-3.0, combined with a P2Y12 inhibitor for 12 months and aspirin (100 mg once daily) for 1 to 12 months (median duration 66 days).

-Outcome Composite of major or clinically relevant non-major (CRNM) bleeding within 12 months defined by the International Society on Thrombosis and Haemostasis (ISTH).
+Outcome Composite of major or clinically relevant non-major (CRNM) bleeding within 12 months according to the International Society on Thrombosis and Haemostasis (ISTH) definition.

 Study Limitations